ronki2304/Wordle-cracker/README.md

 ## Responsabilities

-I am not responsable if this code ruins your game experience
+I am not responsible if this code ruins your game's experience